 For eight years, he was a member of the internationally acclaimed, Juno Award winning band, Half Moon Run.
 In the band, Isaac sang background vocals, played drums, keyboard, guitar, bass, synth, and mandolin.
 He also has songwriting credits on all the band's albums, up until 2020; namely A Blemish in the Great Light produced by Joe Chiccarelli, Sun Leads Me On produced by Jim Abbiss, Seasons of Change (Joe Chiccarelli), and the song “Unofferable” from Dark Eyes.

-As a member of Half Moon Run Isaac preformed more than six hundred concerts, including twenty European tours, many major festivals on both sides of the Atlantic and also Australia.
-Highlights included two sold-out shows with the Montreal Symphony Orchestra, opening in direct support for Red Hot Chili Peppers at Osheaga and for Neil Young at a Hyde Park in London.
+As a member of Half Moon Run, Isaac performed more than seven hundred concerts, including twenty European tours, many major festivals on both sides of the Atlantic and also Australia.
+Highlights included two sold-out shows with the Montreal Symphony Orchestra, opening in direct support for Red Hot Chili Peppers at Osheaga and for Neil Young at Hyde Park in London.
 The band was also asked to create original music for “Demolition” by the film’s director, Jean-Marc Vallée and their music has been used in a number American network television programs including “Elementary” and “Blacklist”.